zadok7/1w3-customized-audio-podcast-player/README.md

-# 1w3-customized-audio-podcast-player
+# Decntralized Podcast and Audio Player on 1W3

-Just some custom code to format [1W3](https://1w3.io) audio file uploads into a scrollable player and podcast feed.
+Just some custom code to format [1W3](https://1w3.io) audio file uploads into a decentralized podcast audio player.

 # Setting up